POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

     - The binary could not be matched to single star or a binary due to a too large matching error.

 10. **What approximations does POSYDON make?**
-    This is a complex question and the best location to look at would be the POSYDON paper(s).
+    This is a complex question and the best location to look at would be the POSYDON papers: `Fragos et al. (2022) <https://ui.adsabs.harvard.edu/abs/2023ApJS..264...45F/abstract>`_ and `Andrews et al. (submitted) <https://ui.adsabs.harvard.edu/abs/2024arXiv241102376A/abstract>`_.
-    However, some of the approximations are:

-    - The evolution of a merger product is approximated by a non-rotating single star, although we record the spin of the merger product.

 Additional Resources